RESO Web API Overview

 - Response Description

 The RESO Web API endpoint is at:

-Because the RESO Web endpoint is built on Spark API, you can use the same API keys provided for Spark to access the RESO Web endpoint.
+Because our RESO Web API shares the same authentication and authorization infrastructure as the Spark API, you can use the same API keys provided for the Spark API to access the RESO Web API endpoints.

 3. Making Requests